DigitalProductschool/sir-certificates/README.md

 2. Copy `.env.template` and rename it to `.env`.
 3. Adjust `DATABASE_URL` in `.env` to match you settings.
 4. Adjust the `SEED_ADMIN_*` settings for your admin user.

-If you want to enable Login with Google, also configure the following environment variables

-- GOOGLE_LOGIN_CLIENT_ID
-- GOOGLE_LOGIN_CLIENT_SECRET

-Instructions for setting up the Google APIs and getting a key can be found here: https://developers.google.com/identity/protocols/oauth2/web-server#creatingcred

 Install dependencies: